6ojo/scripts/README.md

 # scripts
-i dojnt know how to script
+i dont know how to script